 In contrast, developers are going to keep using Angular for more advanced projects as can be seen from the mentioned use cases above.

-At Program-Ace, we provide both React and Angular development services since we have two separate teams for each technology stack.
+At Program-Ace, we provide both React and Angular development services since we have strong developers in our teams with this technology stack.

-In case you want to consult with our experts, ask any questions, or want to collaborate now – feel free to contact us here.
+In case you want to consult with our experts, ask any questions, or want to hire dedicated Angular or React developers – feel free to contact us here.